-- Line-voltage sags of 1.5 or more line cycles for voltage dips of 30 percent or more - •Third-order or higher harmonic content on the line - Control-voltage sags of 3 or more line cycles for voltage dips of 40 percent or more
+- Line-voltage sags of 1.5 or more line cycles for voltage dips of 30 percent or more - •Third-order or higher harmonic content on the line - content on the line or more

 Current-Overload Protection

 The control panel will monitor the current drawn by each line of the motor and shut the chiller off when the highest of the three line currents exceeds the trip curve.
 A manual reset diagnostic describing the failure will be displayed.
 The current overload protection does not prohibit the chiller from reaching its full-load amperage.